WebDevStudios/custom-post-type-ui/readme.txt

 Stable tag: 1.5.0
 License: GPLv2

-Admin UI for creating custom post types and custom taxonomies in WordPress
+Admin UI for creating custom post types and custom taxonomies for WordPress

 == Description ==

-This plugin provides an easy to use interface for creating and administrating custom post types and taxonomies in WordPress.
-This plugin is created for WordPress 3.0 and higher.
+Custom Post Type UI provides an easy to use interface for registering and managing custom post types and taxonomies for your website.

-Please note that Custom Post Type UI alone will not display post types or taxonomies data in customized places within your site; it simply registers them for you to use.
-Check out [Custom Post Type UI Extended](https://pluginize.com/product/custom-post-type-ui-extended/?utm_source=cptui-desription&utm_medium=text&utm_campaign=wporg) for an easy way to display post type content from any registered types on your site, including those created with Custom Post Type UI and more.
+CPTUI alone does not handle aspects related to the display of post type or taxonomy content.
+Its goal is simply the registration of both.
+For help with content display, please check out [Custom Post Type UI Extended](https://pluginize.com/product/custom-post-type-ui-extended/?utm_source=cptui-desription&utm_medium=text&utm_campaign=wporg).
+CPTUI-Extended provides tools intended to help display content from all registered types in your site.

-All official development on this plugin is on GitHub.
-New releases are still published here on WordPress.org.
-The version shown here should be considered the latest stable release.
-You can find the repo at [https://github.com/WebDevStudios/custom-post-type-ui](https://github.com/WebDevStudios/custom-post-type-ui).
-Please file confirmed issues, bugs, and enhancement ideas there, when possible.
+Official development of Custom Post Type UI is on GitHub, with official stable releases published on WordPress.org.
+The GitHub repo can be found at [https://github.com/WebDevStudios/custom-post-type-ui](https://github.com/WebDevStudios/custom-post-type-ui).
+Please use the Support tab for potential bugs, issues, or enhancement ideas.

 [Pluginize](https://pluginize.com/?utm_source=cptui&utm_medium=text&utm_campaign=wporg) was launched in 2016 by [WebDevStudios](https://webdevstudios.com/) to promote, support, and house all of their [WordPress products](https://pluginize.com/shop/?utm_source=cptui-&utm_medium=text&utm_campaign=wporg).
 Pluginize is not only [creating new products for WordPress all the time, like CPTUI Extended](https://pluginize.com/product/custom-post-type-ui-extended/?utm_source=cptui&utm_medium=text&utm_campaign=wporg), but also provides ongoing support and development for WordPress community favorites like [CMB2](https://wordpress.org/plugins/cmb2/) and more.